United States presidential elections in Massachusetts

 Following is a table of United States presidential elections in Massachusetts, ordered by year.
 Since its admission to statehood in 1788, Massachusetts has participated in every U.S. presidential election.

 Winners of the state are in bold.
 The shading refers to the state winner, and not the national winner.

 Elections from 1864 to present

+From 1864 to 1924, Massachusetts was a reliably Republican state, going Democratic only in the election of 1912 where the Republican Party was split.
+However, the increased strength of the Irish Catholic voting bloc led the state to support Al Smith in 1928 and Franklin D. Roosevelt in all four of his elections.
+Since 1956, Ronald Reagan (in 1980 and 1984) has been the only Republican to carry Massachusetts.

 Election of 1860

 The election of 1860 was a complex realigning election in which the breakdown of the previous two-party alignment culminated in four parties each competing for influence in different parts of the country.
 The result of the election, with the victory of an ardent opponent of slavery, spurred the secession of eleven states and brought about the American Civil War.